4 Reasons Fall May Be the Best Time To Buy a House

 Low mortgage rates have another perk: They might expand your home-buying budget.
 You could potentially get a bigger, more expensive house with the same monthly payment.
-(This could be a good option if you’re looking for a larger or more spacious property to socially distance in).
+(This could be a good option if you’re looking for a larger or more spacious property to socially distance or work from home in).

 4. You’ll likely face less competition.

 Realtor.com says the first week of fall (the week of Sept.
 22) is one of the least competitive home buying weeks out there.
 You’ll face 26% less competition than you would at other times of the year (and nearly 30% less if you live in the West).